 As our appointee clients will only be in receipt of state benefits, and will generally have limited assets we try to keep our fees as low as possible for these types of clients.
-More often than not the fees for our services are met by the referring organisation eg. local authorities, care providers etc. The client can also pay for the service directly, or there could be a funding split between the client and the referring organisation.
-As per point six in our Beliefs, Ideals & Values we try to find innovative solutions to problems by showing a bit of creativity.
+The client will usually pay for the service directly, but there could be a funding split between the client and the referring organisation or the referring organisation may pay the fees wholly.
+As per point six in our Values we try to find innovative solutions to problems by showing a bit of creativity.
 All cases are assessed on an individual basis.

-Our fees are set by the Court (wording within the court order) in accordance with Practice Direction B to Part 19 of the Court of Protection Rules 2007, and cover the following costs:
+Our fees are set by the Court (within the court order) in accordance with Practice Direction B to Part 19 of the Court of Protection Rules 2007, and cover the following costs:

-Preparation and lodgement of the annual report or annual account to the Public Guardian
+- Preparation and lodgement of an annual report to the Public Guardian

 Lasting Powers of Attorney

-As per Deputyship, however there is not a requirement to submit an annual account to the Public Guardian.
+As per Deputyship, but there is not a requirement to submit an annual report to the Public Guardian.

 Daily rates would depend on the actual work required, length of assignment, location etc.

-For a full breakdown of our fees, and to discuss any possible consultancy needs please contact us via the Contact section at the end of the site.
+For a full breakdown of our fees please contact us via the Contact section at the end of the site.